Most are hard at work conducting keyword research, writing content, building links, eliminating technical issues on the site …

 #1.
 Interlink the Target Page with Other Authoritative Content Using the Keyword in the Anchor Text

-Sometimes the biggest challenge in acquiring better keyword ranking is getting Google actually to understand the page’s topic better.
+Sometimes the biggest challenge in acquiring better keyword ranking is getting Google to actually understand the page’s topic better.

 Sure, many strategies exist that help communicate what the page is about to the search engine.
-Incorporating more LSI (Latent Semantic Indexing) keywords is one.
-Optimizing on-page SEO is another.

 But occasionally, you might need to go one step further.
 And that’s where this SEO tweak comes in handy.

-Why, because Google might use the anchor text pointing to a page to a.) discern its meaning, and b.) identify the most relevant keyword for which to rank it.
+Google might use the anchor text pointing to a page to a.) discern its meaning, and b.) identify the most relevant keyword for which to rank it.

-Here’s an excerpt from Sergey Brin’s and Lawrence Page’s paper, “The Anatomy of a Large-Scale Hypertextual Web Search Engine,” published at Stanford that explains it further:
+Here’s an excerpt from Sergey Brin’s and Lawrence Page’s paper, “The Anatomy of a Large-Scale Hypertextual Web Search Engine,” published at Stanford, that explains it further:

-“Most search engines associate the text of a link with the page that the link is on.
+Most search engines associate the text of a link with the page that the link is on.
 In addition, we associate it with the page the link points to.
 This has several advantages.
-First, anchors often provide more accurate descriptions of web pages than the pages themselves.”
+First, anchors often provide more accurate descriptions of web pages than the pages themselves.

 Naturally, the internal anchor text isn’t a huge ranking factor in itself.
 But you can use it to send a relevancy signal to help Google understand the keyword of the page.